 Supplemental and deferred examination procedures and policies are subject to the university-wide regulations on supplemental and deferred examinations outlined in the Academic Courses Policy.
 For the regular supplemental and deferred examination schedule, students should refer to the Academic Calendar.

 For further information on this policy and associated procedures, or to schedule an academic advising appointment, please contact the Engineering Student Centre via telephone (1-306-966-5274) or via email (email@example.com).

 To be awarded the Bachelor of Science in Engineering Degree (B.E.), a student must have obtained a pass standing in all of the courses required by the specific program in accordance with the rules and regulations of the College of Engineering and the University of Saskatchewan.
-These requirements must be completed within a ten-year period.
-Under exceptional circumstances, the College of Engineering may grant an extension.
+These requirements must be completed within timeframes defined in the Undergraduate Degree Completion Timeframe Policy.